 1. Stranger Things: The Game

-ULTRAFLOW is a minimalistic puzzle game that appeals to just about anyone.
+Want a buttery-smooth puzzle?
+Then minimalist puzzle game ULTRAFLOW is worth checking out.
 While the graphics are super simple, the gameplay itself can prove rather challenging.

-3. Gamestart Pixel Battle
+3. GameStart Pixel Battle

 Even if you’ve never heard of GameStart, this gem of a game will serve your retro action fix well.

 4. DATA WING